fqantonio/aqua/JOURNAL.md

 For the spare parts it should have cheap components easily available on the market.

-It all started here, at FAB ACADEMY 2019, held in FCT FAB LAB at Nova University: https://fabacademy.org/2019/labs/fct/students/antonio-gomes/projects/final-project/
+All started here, at FAB ACADEMY 2019, held in FCT FAB LAB at Nova University: https://fabacademy.org/2019/labs/fct/students/antonio-gomes/projects/final-project/

 # 2023

 ## July ##

-CAD design
+Restart after the pandemic.
+New CAD design.
+Finding partners.

 ## September ##
 Printed parts at MAUSER 3D printing services:[MAUSER](https://mauser.pt/catalog/)